emmett-framework/granian/docs/spec/RSGI.md

 - `method`: the HTTP method name, uppercased
 - `path`: HTTP request target excluding any query string
 - `query_string`: URL portion after the `?`
-- `headers`: a mapping-like object, where keys is the header name, and value is the header value; header names are always lower-case
+- `headers`: a mapping-like object, where key is the header name, and value is the header value; header names are always lower-case; a `get_all` method returns a list of all the header values for the given key
 - `authority`: an optional string containing the relevant pseudo-header (empty on HTTP versions prior to 2)

 #### HTTP protocol interface